comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 ### Link Traversal Query Processing

-The Link Traversal Query Processing (LTQP) was introduced [more than a decade ago](cite:cites linktraversalsparql) as a way to query over the Web of Linked Data as if it was a single globally distributed dataspace, without having to first indexing it in a single location.
+The Link Traversal Query Processing (LTQP) paradigm was introduced [more than a decade ago](cite:cites linktraversalsparql) as a way to query over the Web of Linked Data as if it was a single globally distributed dataspace, without having to first index it in a single location.
-LTQP does this by employing the [*follow-your-nose* principle of Linked Data](cite:cites linkeddata) during query execution, where new RDF triples are continuously added to a local dataset by discovering new sources by following links between documents.
+LTQP does this by employing the [*follow-your-nose* principle of Linked Data](cite:cites linkeddata) during query execution, where new RDF triples are continuously added to a local dataset while discovering new sources by following links between documents.
 For this, an [iterator-based pipeline](cite:cites linktraversalsparql) was introduced that allows query execution to take place without having to wait until all links have been followed.